 - Take responsibility for standards, safeguarding and safety on the school site

-- Every academy improves – measured by overall attainment and progress, Ofsted grade and Trust wide monitoring.
+- Every school is on a journey of continuous improvement – measured by overall attainment and progress, pupil/parent satisfaction, Ofsted grade and Trust-wide monitoring.

-- Every academy has cost effective and high impact support in finance, HR, IT and premises.
+- Every academy to receive cost effective and high impact support in finance, HR, IT and premises.

-- Academy staff are highly effective in their roles through training and support.
+- All CELT staff to be highly effective in their roles through training and support.

 - Governance is insightful, appropriately challenging and strategic at all levels.

-- Leadership development and succession planning is embedded in the system.
+- Leadership development and succession planning is embedded in the system and at all levels.